 - With over 8,000 staff, the University of Leeds is the third largest employer in Leeds.

 - It contributes around £1.23bn a year to the local economy – students add a further £211m through rents and living costs.

 - Leeds was voted 3rd in the UK in the 2018 Times Higher Education Student Experience Survey.

 - Leeds was ranked the UK top university for the environmental impact of its research according to Times Higher Education.

 - The latest High Fliers report, The Graduate Market in 2018, has ranked Leeds in the top 10 most targeted universities in the UK by graduate recruiters.

 - Since 1995 the University has produced over 100 ‘spin-out’ companies including over 30 that are currently active.

 - Six of its spin-out companies are market listed with a value of over £500 million and employing over 700 people.

-- 36% of its academics are involved in applied research or as consultants to industry with an estimated contract value of £59m.
+- 36% of its academics are involved in applied research or as education advisors to industry with an estimated contract value of £59m.

 - Leeds’ ‘Spark’ initiative offers business start-up support and it runs an annual business plan competition with prizes of up to £2,000 for entrepreneurial students.